 - BREASTSTROKE to FREESTYLE IM STRATEGY: Building speed through the back half of an IM is all about understanding how to increase tempo while maintaining length.
-Your Elite Clinicians will work with participants to play with their tempo and length in both breaststroke as well as freestyle for a more efficient finish to their IM races.
+Olympic gold medalist Tyler Clary and two-time Olympian Brett Fraser will work with participants to play with their tempo and length in both breaststroke as well as freestyle for a more efficient finish to their IM races.

 - BREASTSTROKE PULLOUTS: The best breaststrokers are faster under the water than on the surface!
 Learn the components and sequence of movements that make up a fast underwater breaststroke pullout.
 With the proper body position and timing, a swimmer's pullout will take them almost to the other side of the pool faster than you could imagine.

 - IM TRANSITIONS: The crossover turn is the fastest way to transition from back to breast in an IM race.
 It has made headlines lately with even the top swimmers getting disqualified for doing it incorrectly.
-The clinicians will ensure that participants are aware of the rules and able to execute the crossover turn FAST and EFFICIENTLY.
+Tyler and Brett will ensure that participants are aware of the rules and able to execute the crossover turn FAST and EFFICIENTLY.

 This two-day camp focuses on building speed and power through technique as well as in and out of the water training.
 Participants will work with our elite clinicians to develop a deeper understanding of high performance concepts that are incredibly important to racing at an elite level.